 Excise Tax on Net Investment Income

-Private foundations pay a flat rate tax of 1.39% on their net investment income.
+Private foundations pay a flat rate excise tax of 1.39% on their net investment income.
 Net investment income includes interest, dividends, net capital gains (if positive), rents, and royalties, minus any allowable investment expenses.
-All types of investment income are taxed at this same flat rate, except for income subject to unrelated business income tax (UBIT) provisions, which is taxed at the general corporate rate of 21%.
+All types of investment income are taxed at this same flat rate, except for income subject to unrelated business income tax (UBIT) provisions, which is generally taxed at the standard corporate rate rate (21% for 2023).

 Allowable Deductions Against Investment Income

 Private foundations can deduct all ordinary and necessary expenses related to their investments, such as advisory fees paid to portfolio managers and other direct investment costs.
 However, if an expense is deducted against investment income, it cannot also be used as an exempt charitable expense to meet the 5% minimum distribution requirement.

 Sometimes, certain expenses serve both investment and exempt charitable purposes.
 In such cases, the foundation should use a reasonable method to allocate these expenses between the two activities.
 Common expenses that may require allocation include accounting fees and compensation for foundation officers.
 The portion of expenses allocated to investment activities can be claimed as an investment expense deduction, while the portion allocated to exempt charitable purposes helps fulfill the annual 5% distribution requirement.
 It's crucial for private foundations to maintain well-organized accounting procedures to track expenses related to investment income and exempt charitable activities, as well as those that require allocation.

 Capital Gains and Losses